 - A vehicle that carries hazardous substances and requires a placard; and

-- In some cases, a farm vehicle.9
+- In some cases, a farm vehicle.7

-Commercial vehicles do NOT include:
+Note that commercial vehicles do NOT include:

 - Recreational vehicles (RVs); or